Skip to content

 Cloudflare Workers

-The Feed API runs on the same Cloudflare network as Workers, so requests from a Worker are extremely fast:
+The Feed API runs on the same Cloudflare network as Workers, so inter-worker requests are extremely fast:

 export default {